arindas/mit-6.824-distributed-systems/README.md

 # MIT 6.824 Distributed Systems
 Labs and related materials from the [MIT 6.824 Distributed Systems](https://pdos.csail.mit.edu/6.824) course.

-**This repository will contain no solutions as requested by rtm <rtm@csail.mit.edu>**

-If you use this template, please make your resulting repository with solutions private.

 <p align="center">
     <img src="./assets/logo.png" alt="distributed-systems" width="300" />
 </p>